 Students entering the program with a bachelor’s degree are usually admitted under a five year program of study and during this time must complete the conditions for the AADS M.A. on the way to the Ph.D., including required coursework and a written Master's project in the second year of study.
 Upon completion of this Master's degree requirement, students take qualifying exams in the third year of study, which includes a dissertation proposal.
 Upon successful completion of exams, students enter candidacy, form a dissertation committee, and submit a dissertation.

-The Ph.D. in African and African Diaspora Studies requires a minimum of 60 credit hours, including dissertation research and writing.
-All African and African Diaspora Studies graduate students enroll in a core of required courses that explores the theoretical and methodological foundations of Black Studies.
+Students must take a minimum of 60 hours of coursework, but a student's plan of study varies based on their advisor and preparation in Black Studies upon entry to the program.
+All African and African Diaspora Studies graduate students enroll in core required courses that explore the theoretical and methodological foundations of Black Studies.
 These core courses are:

 - AFR 390 Black Studies Theory I